Efficacy of Moriya interaction to free the bound entangled state: Introduction

-Motivated from the above mentioned works, we study the dynamics of two qutrit bound entangled states under DM interaction by taking an environmental qutrit which interacts with any one of the qutrit.
-Here we consider the bound entangled states investigated by Jurkowski \textit{et al.} \cite{Qutrit_states}.
-The main goal of the present study is to show that the external DM interaction can be used as a useful resource to produce the free entanglement in two qutrit bound entangled states.
-Once the states are free then they can be easily distillable.
-We also find that the state ( probability amplitude) of environmental qutrit does not has any role in entanglement dynamics in two qutrit bound entangled states.
-However the theoretical investigation of dynamics of qubit quantum networks under DM interaction have also been done by Metwally \cite{N_M_1} and Aty \textit{et al.} \cite{N_M_2}.
-The present study can be useful in investigating the utilization of Bound entangled states under DM interaction to establish the quantum networks.
+Motivated from the above mentioned studies, we study the dynamics of two qutrits bound entangled state under DM interaction by taking an auxiliary qutrit that interacts with any one of the qutrits.
+The auxiliary qutrit assists to establish the environmental DM interaction.
+Here we consider the bound entangled state investigated by Jurkowski \textit{et al.} \cite{Qutrit_states}.
+To the best of our knowledge, the study of distillability of Jurkowski \textit{et al.} bound entangled state through DM interaction has not been reported as yet.
+The main goal of the present study is to show that the external DM interaction can be used as a useful resource to produce the free entanglement in two qutrits bound entangled state during the dynamic evolution.
+Once the states are free then these can be easily distilled.
+We also find that the state (probability amplitude) of auxiliary qutrit does not play any role in entanglement dynamics in two qutrits bound entangled state.
+The present study can be useful in investigating the free entanglement extraction from Bound entangled state by DM interaction.

 The plan of the paper is as follows.
 In Sect.
-2 we present the Hamiltonian of the system considered.
-Two qutrit bound entangled states and reduced system dynamics have been discussed in Sect.
+2 we present the two qutrits bound entangled state provided by Jurkowski \textit{et al.} and its unitary dynamics with the Hamiltonian of the system.
+Negativity, realignment criteria, and the computable cross-norm and realignment (CCNR) criterion are discussed in Sect.
 3. In Sect.
-4 we study the free entanglement and cross norm realignment (CCNR) criteria evolutions in two qutrit bound entangled states under DM interaction.
-Finally, in Sect.
-5 we present our conclusions.
+4 open system dynamics of the system is presented with the significant results.
+Finally, in the last section, we have discussed the conclusion of our current work.